lightning/bolts/02-peer-protocol.md

   - upon reconnection:
     - MUST ignore any redundant `funding_locked` it receives.
-  - if `next_commitment_number` is equal to the commitment number of the last `commitment_signed` message the receiving node has sent:
+  - if `next_commitment_number` is equal to the commitment number of the last `commitment_signed` the receiving node has sent:
     - MUST reuse the same commitment number for its next `commitment_signed`.
   - otherwise:
     - if `next_commitment_number` is not 1 greater than the
-  commitment number of the last `commitment_signed` message the receiving node has sent:
+  commitment number of the last `commitment_signed` the receiving node has sent:
       - SHOULD fail the channel.
     - if it has not sent `commitment_signed`, AND `next_commitment_number`